 - In a small bowl, combine the first seven kabob ingredients.
 Pour 1-1/2 cups marinade into a large resealable plastic bag; add the lamb.
 Seal bag and turn to coat; refrigerate for at least 1 hour.
 Cover and refrigerate remaining marinade for basting.

 - Drain and discard marinade.
-On eight metal or soaked wooden skewers, alternately thread lamb, pineapple and tomatoes.
+On each of eight metal or soaked wooden skewers, alternately thread lamb, pineapple and tomatoes.

 - In a large bowl, combine the lettuces, onions, tomato, sprouts, grapes and walnuts; sprinkle with cheese.
 Set aside.